After George Floyd’s killing, DOJ probe finds Minneapolis police show pattern of violating rights

 Several police departments in other cities operate under consent decrees for alleged civil rights violations.
 A consent decree requires agencies to meet specific goals before federal oversight is removed, a process that often takes many years at a cost of millions of dollars.

+As Chauvin pressed his knee against Floyd’s neck, officer J. Alexander Kueng held Floyd’s back, officer Thomas Lane held Floyd’s feet and officer Tou Thao kept bystanders back.

 Chauvin was sentenced to 22 1/2 years for murder.
 He also pleaded guilty to a federal charge of violating Floyd’s civil rights and was sentenced to 21 years in that case.
-He is serving the sentences concurrently at the Federal Correctional Institution in Tucson, Arizona.
+He is serving the sentences concurrently in Tucson, Arizona.

 Kueng, Lane and Thao were convicted of federal charges in February 2022.
 All three were convicted of depriving Floyd of his right to medical care, and Thao and Kueng also were convicted of failing to intervene to stop Chauvin during the killing.
 Lane and Kueng have since pleaded guilty to a state count of aiding and abetting second-degree manslaughter.
 In exchange, counts of aiding and abetting murder were dropped.